dome9/serverless-aws-onboarding/README.md

 2. Login to your AWS Console
 3. Navigate to Lambda -> Create Function
 4. Select "Browse serverless app repository option"
-5. Type "dome9" and the search text box and make sure that "Show apps that create custom IAM roles or resource policies" is selected
+5. Check the "Show apps that create custom IAM roles or resource policies"
-6. Select the application "dome9-automatic-onboarding"
+6. Enter `dome9` inside the search input .
+7. Click on "dome9-automatic-onboarding"
-3. Fill the required fields `Dome9AccessId` and `Dome9SecretKey` with you keys from the previous step.
+8. Fill the required fields `Dome9AccessId` and `Dome9SecretKey` with you keys from previous steps.
-4. Fill the `NotificationEmail` field.
-Any onboarding failures will be sent to this address
+9. Fill the `NotificationEmail` field.
+Any onboarding failures will be sent to this address.
+10. Check the `I acknowledge that this app creates custom IAM roles.` (If appears)
-5. Check all the checkboxes under `Capabilities and transforms`
+11. Check all the checkboxes under `Capabilities and transforms` (If appears)